-Baby, it’s cold outside, and even though your pup’s tail starts wagging the minute you mention a walk, that doesn’t mean he’s ready to deal with salty sidewalks and freezing temperatures.
-“While some breeds are better equipped for cold weather than others, dogs are just as sensitive to the cold as we are,” says Jeanne Budgin, a veterinarian based in New Jersey.
-And while your pup probably isn’t complaining, the snow, ice, and salt may actually be doing some damage to his paws.
+Baby, it’s cold outside!
+Even if your pup’s tail starts wagging the minute you mention a walk, that doesn’t mean he’s ready to deal with salty sidewalks and freezing temperatures.
+“While some breeds are better equipped for cold weather than others, dogs are just as sensitive to the cold as we are,” says Dr. Jeanne Budgin, a veterinarian based in New Jersey.
+While your pup probably isn’t complaining, the snow, ice, and salt may actually be doing some damage to his paws.
 Since you can’t keep your dog locked up indoors until spring, we asked Budgin to explain exactly how to keep their paws healthy this season.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.